-The NASM-CNC’s primary study material for the nutrition course is the digital textbook.
+The digital textbook is the NASM-CNC’s primary study material for the nutrition course.

 This NASM nutrition book has thousands of pages, which is a lot compared to most nutrition and fitness textbooks.

-But it sure contains a hefty amount of note-worthy course content, as well as helpful and visually appealing infographics, charts, pictures, tables, and diagrams.
+But it sure contains a hefty amount of note-worthy course content and helpful and visually appealing infographics, charts, pictures, tables, and diagrams.

-Each macronutrient, protein, fats, and carbohydrates, is highlighted in a detailed fashion, as so:
+Each macronutrient, protein, fat, and carbohydrate is highlighted in a detailed fashion, as so:

 - Its definition